etherkit/EtherKeyerMini/README.md

 #### Serial Terminal Parameters

-19200 baud, send New Line only
+19200 baud, send New Line only, no flow control.

 #### Query